infinite-system/vue-dd/README.md

 ```

 ## Features
-- Deep live reactive watching of objects, like in developer console
+- deep live reactive watching of objects like in developer console but fully reactive
-- Even VueJS' internal refs `deps` can be watched
+- even VueJS internal refs *deps* can be watched
-- Focus on certain parts of an object
+- pre-open multiple levels of an object with `open-level`
-- Pre-open multiple specific levels of an object
+- pre-open multiple specific parts of an object with `open-specific`
-- Pre-open multiple specific parts of an object
+- - `focus` window on certain parts of an object
-- Memory mode to remember the focused item and also everything that was previously opened
+- `save` and `save-focus` modes to remember the focused item and also everything that was previously opened
-- Performance optimized, even large objects like `window` can be viewed
+- performance optimized, even large objects like `window` can be vue-dd
-- Expessive short syntax
+- expessive short syntax
+- modern reactive `Maps`, `Sets`, `Symbols` are supported

 ## Beautiful & Pixel Perfect
   - dark and light modes are built in